manuelhuber/ReactiveProgramming/index.md

 - schedulers

 **Streams**
-From now on every input, properties, array are managed as part of a stream.
+From now on every input, properties, arrays are managed as part of a stream.
 ```
 ------------------------------------------------------------->
 ```